-Of note, diminished reactivity to social interactions in HL individuals was not limited to self-reported mood but also evident in significantly lowered endogenous oxytocin responsiveness.
-Oxytocin is crucially involved in human affiliation and trust[23-25] and recent studies have highlighted the potential of intranasally administered oxytocin to increase interpersonal trust behavior in participants with a low disposition to trust.[46,47] We have previously found that social synchrony, that is the temporal coordination of social behavior and physiological processes among individuals, evokes heightened endogenous oxytocin release, which predicts interactive reciprocity[48] and that intranasal administration of oxytocin increases synchrony during dance.[49]
-Social synchrony is essential for human bonding and has been associated with positive affect and prosocial behavior.[50]
-While the electrodermal and heart rate measurements demonstrate a normal arousal response to the positive social interaction, HL individuals not only reported less interpersonal trust but they were also rated as less trustworthy and the blinded experimenter was able to recognize them better than by chance.
-Thus, our findings support previous reports about the social transmission of loneliness[27] and suggest that the impaired trust evaluation may hamper social synchrony, which in turn can explain the lower perceived trustworthiness of HL individuals.[51]
-Along these lines, dysfunctional social interactions in loneliness may result from a reciprocally-reinforced bias in trust behavior.
+Of note, diminished reactivity to social interactions in HL individuals was not limited to selfreported mood but also evident in significantly lowered endogenous oxytocin responsiveness.
+Oxytocin is crucially involved in human affiliation and trust^[17-19] and recent studies have highlighted the potential of intranasally administered oxytocin to increase interpersonal trust behavior in participants with a low disposition to trust.^[34,35] We have previously found that social synchrony, i.e. the temporal coordination of social behavior and physiological processes among individuals, evokes heightened endogenous oxytocin release, which predicts interactive reciprocity^[36] and that intranasal administration of oxytocin increases synchrony during dance.^[37] Social synchrony is essential for human bonding and has been associated with positive affect and prosocial behavior.^[38] While the electrodermal and heart rate measurements demonstrate a normal arousal response to the positive social interaction, HL individuals not only reported less interpersonal trust but they were also rated as less trustworthy and the blinded experimenter was able to recognize them better than by chance.
+Thus, our findings support previous reports about the social transmission of loneliness^[21] and suggest that the impaired trust evaluation may hamper social synchrony, which in turn can explain the lower perceived trustworthiness of HL individuals.^[39] Along these lines, dysfunctional social interactions in loneliness may result from a reciprocally-reinforced bias in trust behavior.

 The current study has several limitations.
-The cross-sectional design of the current study does not allow causal inferences about the relationship between interpersonal trust, loneliness, and the beneficial effects of positive social interactions.
-Although preliminary evidence supports the notion of reduced interpersonal trust as a risk factor for rather than a consequence of loneliness,[11] future longitudinal studies are required to directly test the causality of this model.
-Likewise, experimental studies using neuro-feedback training, human lesion models, or transient lesions via non-invasive brain stimulation are needed to prove the causal involvement of the observed trust-associated neurocircuit in loneliness.
+The cross-sectional design of the current study does not allow causal inferences about the relationship between interpersonal trust, loneliness, or the beneficial effects of positive social interactions.
+Although preliminary evidence supports the notion of reduced interpersonal trust as a risk factor for rather than a consequence of loneliness,^[9] future longitudinal studies are required to directly test the causality of this model.
 Furthermore, interpersonal synchrony needs to be characterized in naturalistic settings with two HL participants and mixed dyads of HL and LL individuals.
-Notably, although moderation analyses did not reveal significant interactions of loneliness with the participants' sex, this does not exclude the possibility of sex differences in other loneliness-related domains or population-based measurements.
-For instance, previous studies found sex-specific associations of loneliness with brain structure and resting state functional connectivity using the UK biobank population.[14,52,53]